Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Results for weight up to in odd characteristic

-In this section we will find that we can compute all $a_{N_1}^{R_1} \ldots a_{N_M}^{R_M}|_g$ of weight at most seven.
-This will be achieved by decomposing $a_{N_1}^{R_1} \ldots a_{N_M}^{R_M}|_g$, in the manner described in Section \ref{sec-repr}, into a sum of $u_g$'s for tuples $(n_1,\ldots,n_m)$ and $(r_1,\ldots,r_m)$ with $\sum_{i=1}^m r_i n_i \leq \sum_{i=1}^M R_i N_i$.
-Then we will compute all the individual $u_g$'s that appear in the decomposition by employing the recursion formula of Theorem~\ref{thm-rec1}.
-This involves finding the necessary base cases for the recursions and that will be possible with the help of results on genus $0$ curves obtained in Section \ref{sec-gzero} and on genus $1$ curves obtained below.
+We will in this section show that we, for any number $g$ and any finite field $k$ of odd characteristic, can compute all $a_{\lambda}|_g$ of weight at most~$7$.
+This is achieved by decomposing $a_{\lambda}|_g$ using Lemma~\ref{lem-decomp} and employing the recurrence relation of Theorem~\ref{thm-rec1} on the different parts.
+This involves finding the necessary base cases for the recurrence relations and that will be possible with the help of results on genus~$0$ curves obtained in Section~\ref{sec-gzero}, and on genus $1$ curves obtained in the article~\cite{Jonas2}.

-We will write $a_{N_1}^{R_1} \ldots a_{N_M}^{R_M}|_{g,odd}$ and $u_{g,odd}^{(n_1^{r_1},\ldots,n_m^{r_m})}$ to stress that all results are in the case of odd characteristic.
+We will write $a_{\lambda}|_{g,odd}$ and $u_{g,odd}$ to stress that all results are in the case of odd characteristic.
 See Section~\ref{sec-results2} for results in the case of even characteristic.